 This flexibility makes the program ideal for double-majors and for those wishing to tailor a strong foundation for graduate work in a wide range of disciplines.
 All engineering science and technical elective courses must be at the 300-level or higher.
 Exceptions can be considered in consultation with the student's advisor, but will be uncommon.

-The Mechanical Engineering department recognizes students with exemplary academic records by awarding Departmental Honors to students with a cumulative Grade Point Average of 3.50.
+- The Mechanical Engineering Department recognizes students with exemplary academic records by awarding Departmental Honors to students with a cumulative Grade Point Average of 3.50.
+Students with either a primary major or an additional major in engineering mechanics are evaluated for departmental honors.

 Code | Title | Credits |